awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 LIKE *parent\_table* \[ \{ INCLUDING | EXCLUDING \} DEFAULTS \]   <a name="create-table-like"></a>
 A clause that specifies an existing table from which the new table automatically copies column names, data types, and NOT NULL constraints\.
 The new table and the parent table are decoupled, and any changes made to the parent table are not applied to the new table\.
 Default expressions for the copied column definitions are copied only if INCLUDING DEFAULTS is specified\.
 The default behavior is to exclude default expressions, so that all columns of the new table have null defaults\.
 Tables created with the LIKE option don't inherit primary and foreign key constraints\.
-Distribution style, sort keys,BACKUP, and NULL properties are inherited by LIKE tables, but you cannot explicitly set them in the CREATE TABLE \.\.\.
+Distribution style, sort keys,BACKUP, and NULL properties are inherited by LIKE tables, but you can't explicitly set them in the CREATE TABLE \.\.\.
 LIKE statement\.

 BACKUP \{ YES | NO \}   <a name="create-table-backup"></a>
 A clause that specifies whether the table should be included in automated and manual cluster snapshots\.
 For tables, such as staging tables, that won't contain critical data, specify BACKUP NO to save processing time when creating snapshots and restoring from snapshots and to reduce storage space on Amazon Simple Storage Service\.
 The BACKUP NO setting has no effect on automatic replication of data to other nodes within the cluster, so tables with BACKUP NO specified are restored in a node failure\.
 The default is BACKUP YES\.